wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 About three years ago, I heard about some findings from a [Nature Communciations paper](https://www.nature.com/articles/s41467-019-12552-4) proposing that the optimal success rate for learning was about 85%.

-This gave me the inspiration to start building a training application framework that operated on this principle, randomly generating problems that the user would get right about 85% of the time (actually, I misremembered the exact value and used an 80% threshold instead - but close enough).
-The application would utilize a model built from previously answered questions to generate new problems that met this threshold.
+This gave me the inspiration to start building a training application framework that operates on this principle, randomly generating problems that the user would get right about 85% of the time.
+The application would utilize a model built from previously answered questions to generate new problems that meet this threshold.
 My idea was that staying within this "sweetspot" of difficulty would keep a user more engaged with the trainer.

-To keep things simple, I decided to make the first iteration of my application a 2-digit addition trainer, with the goal of generating single operator addition problems that the user had an 80% chance of getting correct.
+To keep things simple, I decided to make the first iteration of my application a 2-digit addition trainer, with the goal of generating single operator addition problems that the user had an 85% chance of getting correct.
 For example, `31 + 45`, or `95 + 23`.

 This might initially seem trivial - why not just scale the numbers up and down according to how many questions the user is getting right?
 Larger numbers are generally harder to compute.
 But I wanted a more granular capability - `50 + 50`, for example, uses two operands that are larger than `18 + 37`, but nobody would argue the latter is more difficult.